CMY-K/CMY-K.github.io/_pages/about.md

 ---

 <div style="margin-bottom: -1px;">
-👩🏻‍💻 I’m a Third-year undergraduate student in the School of Computer Science and Technology at <a href="http://cs.hitsz.edu.cn/">Harbin Institute of Technology, Shenzhen</a>, advised by Prof. <a href="https://cuiyungao.github.io/">Cuiyun Gao</a>.
+👩🏻‍💻 I’m a undergraduate student in the School of Computer Science and Technology at <a href="http://cs.hitsz.edu.cn/">Harbin Institute of Technology, Shenzhen</a>, advised by Prof. <a href="https://cuiyungao.github.io/">Cuiyun Gao</a>.
 I am going to receive my Bachelor’s degree from <a href="http://cs.hitsz.edu.cn/">Harbin Institute of Technology, Shenzhen</a> in June 2026.
 And I'm applying for 26fall Ph.D.
 </div>

 <div style="margin-bottom: -1px;">